jeremyButtler/acnt/README.md

 # Updates:

+- 2025-04-06:
+  - add in sum command for print `-print sum`
+  - changed `-sum` to print all entries as tsv
+    - no longer break between child account totals and parent account totals
+    - parent account totals sum marked with `NA`
+   - added in all accounts total for `-sum` and the `-print-sum` commands
 - 2025-04-04:
   - acnt now reconginizes, and ignores the index column at start made from `acnt -file account.tsv -print`